probs-lab/probs-runner/docs/intro.md

 Then, the file `scripts/data-conversion/master` is run.

-For data enhancement, if only one input file is needed, it is set up as `data/probs_original_data.nt.gz`, which is the default input filename.
-If multiple input files are needed, the script `scripts/data-enhancement/input.rdfox` is overwritten to load them.
-Currently, this hard-codes the loading of `probs.fss` and `additional_info.ttl`.
+For data enhancement, the script `scripts/data-enhancement/load_rdfox.rdfox` is overwritten to load the input data.
 Then, the file `scripts/data-enhancement/master` is run.

-For data validation, input is configured the same as for data enhancement (but overwriting `scripts/data-validation/input.rdfox`).
+For data validation, input is configured the same as for data enhancement (but overwriting `scripts/data-validation/load_data.rdfox`).
 The file `scripts/data-validation/master` is run.

-To run the endpoint, if only one input file is needed, it is set up as `data/probs_enhanced_data.nt.gz`, which is the default input filename.
-If multiple input files are needed, the script `scripts/reasoning/input.rdfox` is overwritten to load them.
+To run the endpoint, the script `scripts/reasoning/load_data.rdfox` is overwritten to load the input files.
 Then, the endpoint port is set according to the value passed to {py:func}`~probs_runner.probs_endpoint`, and the file `scripts/reasoning/master` is run.